Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Background and Related Work

 \section{Background and Related Work}

-This section introduces fundamental network QoS control techniques and motivates from this the usage of pacing.
-Besides the technical basics, we describe its benefits and implementations, and present some works targeting pacing.
+This section introduces fundamental network QoS control techniques and, from this, motivates the usage of pacing.
+Besides the technical basics, we describe its benefits and implementations, and present some works targeting pacing of individual TCP flows.
 Finally, we summarize related works on multi-application QoE management.
+We start by defining the term enterprise network in the context of this paper.